particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 Anytime the Health Check tests fail, there will be a course of action suggested in the test results summary.
 These calls-to-action are designed to help your team quickly identify a solution to the connectivity issue that has arisen.

+For cellular devices, the call to actionis to reactivate the SIM.

+Otherwise, visit
-In this scenario, the call to action is {{#if has-cellular}}simple &mdash; reactivate the SIM{{else}} to visit the docs to troubleshoot device connectivity{{/if}}.
+the docs to troubleshoot device connectivity.
 Remote Diagnostics provides this call-to-action intelligently based on the test failures.

-To help uncover what the cause of the issue might be, the last known device diagnostic reading is displayed.
-For this device, we can see that
-{{#if has-cellular}}the SIM card is deactivated.
-This prevents the device from connecting and the cellular network from initiating a session.{{else}} the last known diagnostics reading showed a weak Wi-Fi signal.
-This may be the cause of why the device is now not responsive to requests from the Particle Device Cloud.{{/if}}